Ray Farrugia

-Raymond "Żażu" Farrugia (born 1 October 1955 in Floriana, Malta) is a football coach and former player He has been the head coach for the Malta national football team from 2 May 2018. to the end of 2019.
+Raymond "Żażu" Farrugia (born 1 October 1955 in Floriana, Malta) is a football coach and former player He had been the head coach for the Malta national football team from 2 May 2018. to the end of 2019.

 Club career

 Ray Farrugia started out in his hometown team of Floriana, where he played for four years between 1974 and 1978.
 In 1978, he left for Sydney, Australia, to play for Melita Eagles.
 He was popular enough to be honoured with the first ever testimonial match in Australia.

-In 1990, he returned to Malta to play for Naxxar Lions, until 1994.